-The End of White Line Disease Updated 5-5-05) Pete Ramey
+The End of White Line Disease Updated 5-5-05 Pete Ramey

 In the past, a broad spectrum of bacteria, fungi, viruses, yeasts, etc. were blamed.
-Michael Wildenstein of Cornell University recently published a very helpful study in Hoofcare and Lameness magazine and the American Farriers Journal that identified fungal infection as the culprit on the leading edge of the destruction, with all of the other pathogens following behind.
-If the problems are all coming from fungal invasion, we should be able to open up the damaged areas, treat with an anti-fungal product, and have no more problems; right?
+Michael Wildenstein of Cornell University recently published a very helpful study in Hoofcare and Lameness magazine and the American Farriers Journal that identified fungal infection as the culprit on the leading edge of the destruction, with all of the other pathogens - simply opportunistic - following behind.
+If the problems are all coming from fungal invasion, we should be able to open up the damaged areas, treat with an anti-fungal product, and have no more problems, right?
 Farriers and horse owners everywhere are finding out this is not the case, as hooves continue to fall apart before their eyes.

 Is fungus really the problem?
 Certainly it is a part of the problem.
 The reason this is on everyone's mind right now is that the eastern U.S. has recently had very wet weather, following a four year long dry spell.
 The fungi are having a field day with our horses' hooves, skin and lungs.
 As awareness has increased, horse owners and farriers in dry environments are realizing they have been plagued with it for years as well.
-But, I have found that "white line disease" can be conquered with a three part attack of 1) making adjustments to the environment, 2) making adjustments to the diet, and 3) competent hoof care.
+But, I have found that "white line disease" can be conquered with a three part attack of, 1) making adjustments to the environment, 2) making adjustments to the diet, and 3) competent specialized hoof care.
 If you choose to ignore any of the three components, your results will probably be incomplete or downright unsuccessful, but using the three together, the separation rarely stands a chance.

 Can you imagine what would happen without this separation and flaring?
 Picture a wild horse herd, living its twenty mile per day nomadic lifestyle, foraging over the sparse rangelands.
-Now if the herd crosses over a ridge and finds a lush fertile valley, with a soft wet river bottom covered with lush green grass, what do you think they will do?
+Now if the herd crosses over a ridge and finds a lush, fertile valley, with a soft wet river bottom covered with lush green grass, what do you think they will do?
 Knowing they are just horses, I'd say they would stay right there until they ate every bite, or a predator ran them off.

 Recent research from Michigan State University (Bowker) shows that the epidermal laminae in domestic horses go through startling changes where flares are present.
 They actually become forked, and then the fork spreads back to the base until the lamina has divided into two weaker ones.
 This is the body's reaction to stress and an attempt to "hang on" to the flared walls.
 In contrast, flared wild hooves that come to the University don't show this division.
 In other words, in spite of the fact that the wild horses are moving twenty miles a day on very rocky terrain, the hooves are not stressed.
 Why?
 Only in domestication do we try to force flared walls into a support role.
 In the wild, a flared wall is moved out of an active support role, and the body makes no attempt to hold onto it.

 So if wall separation is natural and necessary in soft, rich, wet environments, why do natural hoof care practitioners working in wet regions use the high desert hoof as their goal?
-Because people like to ride their horses on firm, rocky footing, and "tricking" the domestic hoof into adapting to a closer facsimile to the high desert feral hoof is essential for barefoot riding on such terrain.
+Because people like to ride their horses on firm, rocky footing, and "tricking" the wet terrain domestic hoof into adapting to a closer facsimile to the high desert feral hoof is essential for barefoot riding on such terrain.
 It is also essential for restoring a hoof with a severe wall separation to something that can be shod, so even if you have no interest in riding barefoot or in hoof boots, you can find help here.
 Fungi and bacteria have a hard time invading tight, healthy hooves, so the closer we can maintain the hooves to imitate the compact desert feral hoof the safer the horse is from opportunistic pathogens.

 The movement towards 24 hour turnout can been overdone and improperly used, I think.
 The truth is that wetness, lush grass and soft ground are our hooves' fiercest enemies and the harm done to them by standing for days on end in the rain can overshadow the good done to the body by 24 hour turnout.
 A better plan during wet times (or perhaps anytime if the only pasture available has soft ground) is a compromise.
 Do everything you can to dry up the horse's terrain, allow as much exercise as possible, and bring the horse in for "drying out" periods.